timschneeb/OnyxTweaks/README.md

 ## Features

-This module unlocks several features only available on high-end devices with larger screens than my Go Color 7.
-It also adds various other mods to the SystemUI, Android Framework, and Onyx Launcher.
+This module unlocks several features that are only available on high-end devices with screens larger than my Go Color 7.
+It also adds other mods to the SystemUI, Android Framework, and Onyx Launcher.

 ### Onyx Launcher